-• Describe the framework for monitoring and evaluating the measures implemented to mitigate environmental amenity, transport and safety effects and contingencies
+• Describe the framework for monitoring and evaluating the measures implemented to mitigate environmental amenity, human health, transport and safety effects and greenhouse gas emissions and contingencies.

 4.6 Landscape and visual

 Avoid and, where avoidance is not possible, minimise potential adverse effects on landscape and visual amenity.